 It is advisable for borrowers to confirm for any loan curbs.
 This is before you use any use the personal loan, car loan, renovation loan, or mortgage.
 This will help you know the amount you may borrow.
 The Singaporean Monetary Authority (MAS) presently has set loan curbs on unsecured loans.
 This limits the amount you may borrow to about 18 months of a borrower’s income.
 From 1st June 2019, the curb will be reduced to 12 months of a borrower’s income.

-This will ensure Singaporeans do not over-borrow and face financial difficulties.
-Since this would have negative impacts on the whole economy.
+This will ensure Singaporeans do not over-borrow and face financial difficulties as this would have negative impacts on the whole economy.
 Below are other loan limits you need to know about then you can find out the amount you may borrow.
 You will also know the amount you have to repay in cash.

 To add to this, in Singapore property loans come with an additional cap.
 That is the TDSR (Total Debt Servicing Ratio).
-It is important that you ensure that the total monthly payments do not to exceed 60% of monthly wages.
+It is essential that you ensure that the total monthly payments do not exceed 60% of monthly wages.
 This includes other loans after you borrow a home loan.

 Car loan caps depend on the vehicle Open Market (OMV).
 For vehicles with a market value of S$20,000 and below, their loan is limited to 70% of vehicle total price. (it includes the Entitlement Certificate (COE), and any other taxes.
 Those cars with a market value above $20,000, their loan are curbed at 60%.